richardhoadley/inscoremit/README.md

 This code is for chapter section: ‘26.2 CPWN and graphic notation within SuperCollider’.

-Code for the other sections of this chapter is available elsewhere: 26.3 INScore ; 26.4 Fosc.
+Code for the other sections of this chapter is available elsewhere: 26.2 Approaches to CPWN and graphic notation within SuperCollider 26.3 INScore ; 26.4 Fosc.